0xAriseAizen-404/ASD-Detection-app/README.md

 - **File:** `quiz.py`
 - **Description:** A questionnaire designed to assess potential ASD traits through user responses.
 - **Implementation:** Built using Streamlit, presenting a series of questions with multiple-choice answers.
+Uses XGBoost (`xgb_model.pkl`) and a Sequential LSTM model (`lstm_asd_model.h5`) for prediction.
-- **Functionality:** Users answer questions, and the app evaluates responses to provide a summary or score indicating potential ASD traits.
+- **Functionality:** Users answer questions, and the app evaluates responses using the XGBoost and LSTM models to provide a summary or score indicating potential ASD traits.

 ### 3. Gaming Tests